 What if the app goes down during a match?

-Wait a few minutes before switching to paper.
+Allow a few minutes before switching to paper.
 If the app does not recover after 5 to 10 minutes of troubleshooting, continue the match on a paper scoresheet from where you left off.
-Your league operator handles the reconciliation afterward.
-Keep a blank sheet in your case at all times.
+The league operator handles the reconciliation afterward.
+The APA recommends keeping a blank paper scoresheet in the case as a backup.

 What is a defensive shot in APA scoring?